Face Covering Guidance

-Face coverings remain available at campus building lobbies.
+Face coverings remain available at campus building lobbies, at this time.
 Employees who would like a higher level of protection may request an N95 mask.

 If you are a student experiencing COVID-19, flu-like symptoms, fever, or rash, please call the Student Health Center (SHC) at (209) 667-3396 before you arrive to allow SHC staff to better evaluate your needs over the phone and help determine the best level of care while preventing the spread of any possible illnesses.